Shivani9508/AtliQ-Hardware-Finance-Supply-Analytics/README.md

 # AtliQ-Hardware-Finance-Supply-Analytics

 HI !
-This repository contains the code and SQL queries utilized for the Finance & Supply Chain Domain section of the Data Analytics Bootcamp at Codebasics.
+This repository contains the code and SQL queries utilized for the Finance & sales Domain section of the Data Analytics Bootcamp at Codebasics.

 Overview :

 In this project, delveing into a dataset related to Finance & Supply Chain within the domain of AtliQ Hardwares.
 AtliQ Hardwares is a renowned hardware company specializing in PCs, printers, mice, and computers, boasting a global presence.

 Project Objective :

 This project is designed to analyze and extract valuable insights from the provided database.
 The database contains information about sales, products, customers, and regions for Atliq Hardware.
 I aim to address specific questions related to sales report and market analysis.

 Problem Statement :

 The expanding size of Excel files has led to numerous performance porblems in the organization, which results in unresponsiveness and inefficiency.
 AtliQ Hardware has launched a project to tackle this issue by assembling a team of data analysts.
 They will utilize MySQL as their database management system to extract meaningful insights from the data.
 These insights will empower the company to enhance decision-making and optimize operations, ultimately boosting overall performance.

 Key Insights: